RLlib’s New API Stack#

 Yes |

-Over the next couple of months, the Ray Team will continue to test, benchmark, bug-fix, and further polish these new APIs as well as rollout more and more algorithms that you can run in either stack.
-The goal is to reach a state where the new stack can completely replace the old one.
+Over the next few months, the RLlib Team continues to document, test, benchmark, bug-fix, and further polish these new APIs as well as rollout more algorithms that you can run in the new stack, with a focus on offline RL.

-The new API stack is the result of re-writing from scratch RLlib’s core APIs and reducing its user-facing classes from more than a dozen critical ones down to only a handful of classes.
-During the design of these new interfaces from the ground up, the Ray Team strictly applied the following principles:
+The new API stack is the result of re-writing RLlib’s core APIs from scratch and reducing its user-facing classes from more than a dozen critical ones down to only a handful of classes, without any loss of functionaliy.
+During the design of these new interfaces, the Ray Team strictly applied the following principles:

 Classes must be usable outside of RLlib